 His face felt hot as he veered the car onto Main Street’s business section, a row of small store-fronts in hunch-shouldered buildings.
 He headed east, the rushing lights and shadows alternately filling the car.
 At the other end of Main was the Rossville Theater.
 “A Street Car Named Desire,” starring Marlon Brando, Beth’s favorite actor, was making a return showing.
 It had started three minutes ago, so no time to grab the popcorn or snack he could ill afford.
 Who said being late was always a bad thing?

 He picked up speed, leveling out at five above the speed limit.
-Fast, but apparently not fast enough to inspire Police Officer Otis Moran, whom Eric spotted gazing – glaring? – out at the street from inside the Halfway Diner, to abandon his cup of coffee and give chase.
+Fast, but apparently not fast enough for Police Officer Otis Moran, gazing out at the street from inside the Halfway Diner, to abandon his coffee and donuts and give chase.

-At the diner a month ago, two young men, both bounced from their jobs, had been peaceful and minding their own business.
+At the diner a month ago, two young men, both laid off from their jobs that day, had been peaceful and minding their own business.
 But they’d erred bringing in their unfinished bottle of Hiram Walker to wash down their troubles in between swallowing chunks of pancakes.
 They’d been too drunk and harrowed to notice Moran facing them two booths away.
 He’d watched like a vampire studying his victims, letting their bottle get emptier.
 Finally, he collared the two harmless and helpless saps and pushed them out onto the parking lot.
 He’d been seen billy-clubbing one and using his foot to help him into the back seat of his patrol car.
-Then the other as he chanted, “Second verse same as the first.”
+He kicked in the other as he chanted, “Second verse same as the first.”

 Assured that Moran would stay put, Eric breathed out, relaxed, and looked at Beth.
 Her head turned his way, her eyes meeting his.
 Had her mood changed?
 Did he sense a softening?
 He tested: “Beth, we aren’t gonna make it in time.
 What say we just forget the movie, go somewhere and park.
 Nice night….”

 She looked away, watching darkened store-fronts slide by – Mitchell’s Cleaners, Western Electric, Rossville Hardware.
-“I don’t know, Eric.”
+“I don’t know, Eric.
+So.”

 After a long moment of silence, she blew out air.
 “Just a bit upset right now’s all.
 Feeling… Oh, I don’t know what I’m feeling.
 I just know I wouldn’t be very good.”